adambard/learnxinyminutes-docs/ru-ru/nim-ru.html.markdown

 # `while`, `if`, `continue`, `break`

-import strutils as str # http://nim-lang.org/docs/strutils.html
-echo "I'm thinking of a number between 41 and 43.
+import strutils as str # http://nim-lang.org/docs/strutils.html (EN) echo "I'm thinking of a number between 41 and 43.
 Guess which!" let number: int = 42 var